 Set up efficient meal time procedures

-Assist in filling requisition requests for special meals and weekend meals
+Daily care and cleaning of kitchen equipment and facility Assist in filling requisition requests for special meals

 Serve as a positive role model in language, appearance, and behavior.